-- (c) a description of the evidence, information, or other assistance sought; and - (d) a statement of the purpose for which the evidence, information, or other assistance is sought. - 3.
-To the extent necessary and possible, a request shall also include: - (a) information on the identity and location of any person from whom evidence is sought; - (b) information on the identity and location of a person to be served, that person's relationship to the proceedings, and the manner in which service is to be made; - (c) information on the identity and whereabouts of a person to be located; - (d) a precise description of the place or person to be searched and of the articles to be seized; - (e) a description of the manner in which any testimony or statement is to be taken and recorded; - (f) a list of questions to be asked of a witness; - (g) a description of any particular procedure to be followed in executing the request;
+- 8 - 3.
+To also include: the extent necessary and possible, a request shall (a) information on the identity, including, where available, full name, date of birth, address, and location of any person from whom evidence is sought; (¤) information on the identity, including, where available, full name, date of birth, address, and location of a person to be served, that person's relationship to the proceedings, and the manner in which service is to be made; (c) information on the identity, including, where available, full name, date of birth, address, and whereabouts of a person to be located; (ā) a precise description of the place or person to be searched and of the articles to be seized; (e) a description of the manner in which any testimony or statement is to be taken and recorded; (f) a list of questions to be asked of a witness; (g) a description of any particular procedure to be followed in executing the request; (h) information as to the allowances and expenses to which a person asked to appear in the Requesting State will be entitled; (i) any time limit within which compliance with the request is desired, stating reasons; and

-- (h) information as to the allowances and expenses to which a person asked to appear in the Requesting State will be entitled; and - (i) any other information which may be brought to the attention of the Requested State to facilitate its execution of the request.
+(j) any other information which may be brought to the attention of the Requested State to facilitate its execution of the request.